The development of society makes the traditional style change to suit modern life. However, the core of culture still follows the local people.

 - After the ceremony is finished, the greeting of the groom’s relatives is carried out.

 In the old days, there were no economic conditions as well as modern facilities.
-According to the old Vietnamese wedding custom, the wedding party would be held at home.
+The wedding party would be held at home.

 At present, most families turn to wed centers to make sure their children go through the great events of life without worrying too much about the preparation and services.